Fahim59/Automation_30_Days_Challenge/README.md

 Day3: Read the * rating of the book, enter it in the text box and click "check rating" button.
 You should see "Well done!" message.

 Day4: Click on the growing button and once clicked, you should see "Event Triggered" message.
 Verify that "Event Triggered"

+Day5: Enter valid code by keyboard keys by pressing the only key button and asserting 'success' message.